The Gales Brewery building will soon display a spectacular mural as part of an ongoing art project.

 Renowned artist Mel Holmes has been commissioned to produce a mural that will recall the site’s famous brewing heritage.

-Three designs are being worked up and will be presented to the public for the first time at the Three Parishes Summer Fayre in July, and residents will have the chance to comment on their favourite.
-Residents will be able to meet the artist, sign up for art workshops and bring stories or memorabilia about the brewery.
+Three designs are being worked up and were presented to the public for the first time at the Three Parishes Summer Fayre in July where residents were able to meet the artist, sign up for art workshops and bring stories or memorabilia about the brewery.

-15 workshops are being held during the summer, each run by professional artists to give residents the chance to have a go at ceramics, painting or storytelling.
+15 workshops are being held, each run by professional artists to give residents the chance to have a go at ceramics, painting or storytelling.

 Once the preferred design has been chosen it will be hung on site in October 2018.